alexfigliolia/react-hooks/README.md

 5. [useTimeout](#usetimeout) - Execute deferred callbacks that'll automatically clean themselves up when the hook unmounts
 6. [useAnimationFrame](#useanimationframe) - Execute callbacks in `requestAnimationFrame` that'll automatically stop/cancel if the hook unmounts
 7. [useController](#useController) - Maintains a stable reference to an object instance (created by a component) between renders
+8. [useDebouncer](#useDebouncer) - Given a callback and a wait period, returns a debounced implementation of that callback.
+The scheduled callback will automatically cancel if the component unmounts.
+9. [useThrottler](#useThrottler) - Given a callback and a wait period, returns a throttled implementation of that callback
+10. [useLocale](#useLocale) - Returns the user's specified locale and rerenders whenever it changes
+11. [useFocusedKeyListener](#useFocusedKeyListener) - A hook that will respond to keydown events if target element comes into focus
+12. [useWindowSize](#useWindowSize) - A hook that returns the current dimensions of the window object.
+When the window is undefined (in SSR environments), the height and width dimensions are set to zero

 ## Installation
 ```bash